 - A. Consumer packaging or municipal waste disposal, see Section III, Item B. - B. Only metric weights and measures are accepted. - C. Fortification of foods with vitamins and minerals is permitted.
 In this case, labeling must be carried out according to The Regulation on Citing Nutritional Value of Food (29/2009) and The Regulation on Food Enriched with Nutrients (NN 112/2011).
-In addition the product must receive a notification number from the Ministry of Health to be placed on the market. - D. Food produced from substances originating from GMOs is regulated by The Food Act (NN46/2007, NN155/2008, NN55/2011); Regulation on conditions and procedures for authorizing genetically modified food or feed products to be placed on the market and the requirements for traceability and special labeling of genetically modified food and feed (NN 110/2008 NN72/02012)and The Ordinances on GMO Levels in Products Under which Products Placed on the Market Do Not Have to be labeled as Products Containing GMO (NN 92/2008, NN36/2009, NN33/2010, 88/2011, 39/2012).
+In addition the product must receive a notification number from the Ministry of Health to be placed on the market. - D. Food produced from substances originating from GMOs is regulated by The Food Act (NN46/2007, NN155/2008, NN55/2011); The Regulation on Conditions and Procedures for Authorizing for the Placing on the Market of GMO Food and Feed and the Requirements for Traceability and Special Labeling of GMO Food and Feed (NN110/2008 NN72/02012) and The Ordinances on GMO Levels in Products Under which Products Placed on the Market Do Not Have to be Labeled as Products Containing GMO (NN 92/2008, NN36/2009, NN33/2010, 88/2011, 39/2012).

-Novel foods are regulated by The Regulation on Conditions And Procedures for Authorizing Of Novel Food Products to be Placed On The Market and the Specific Requirements for the Labeling of Novel Foods (NN118/2009);
+Novel foods are regulated by The Regulation on Conditions And Procedures for Authorizing of Novel Food Products to be Placed on the Market and the Specific Requirements for the Labeling of Novel Foods (NN118/2009);